-The Faculty Honor Board will undertake a preliminary determination within ten (10) days of its composition to decide upon one of the following courses of action:
+The Faculty Honor Board will undertake a preliminary determination within ten (10) business days of its composition or as soon as possible thereafter to decide upon one of the following courses of action:

 - 1. If the allegations appear to fall within the scope of the SCOL Honor Code, the Board shall retain jurisdiction over the matter. - 2.
-If the allegations do not appear to fall within the scope of the SCOL Honor Code but do appear to fall within the scope of the DU Honor Code, the Board will promptly refer the matter to the University's Office of Student Rights and Responsibilities and the Board will not take further action with regard to those allegations unless the Office refers the matter back to the Faculty Honor Board. - 3.
-If the allegations appear to fall within the scope of the Office of Equal Opportunity & Title IX, the Board will promptly refer the matter to the Office and the Board will not take further action with regard to those allegations unless the Office refers the matter back to the Faculty Honor Board. - 4.
-If the allegations are not completely addressed by subparts (1), (2), or (3) above, the Board should undertake other appropriate action, including referring certain allegations to one of the other offices or dismissing the case.
+If the allegations do not appear to fall within the scope of the SCOL Honor Code, the Board will dismiss the matter.
+In such a circumstance, no report will be made to the student alleged to have violated the SCOL Honor Code, and no notation will be made in the student's permanent academic record. - 3.
+If the allegations do not appear to fall within the scope of the SCOL Honor Code but do appear to fall within the scope of the DU Honor Code, the Board will promptly refer the matter to the University's Office of Student Rights and Responsibilities and the Board will not take further action with regard to those allegations unless the Office refers the matter back to the Faculty Honor Board. - 4.
+If the allegations appear to fall within the scope of the Office of Equal Opportunity & Title IX, the Board will promptly refer the matter to the

+Office and the Board will not take further action with regard to those allegations unless the Office refers the matter back to the Faculty Honor Board.

+5. If the allegations are not completely addressed by subparts (1), (2), or (3) above, the Board should undertake other appropriate action, including referring certain allegations to one of the other offices or dismissing the case.